josherrickson/stata2/stata_markdown/05-regression.md

 a single distribution at work there.
 If on the other hand, we took a random sample of basketball players and school children, this would definitely be heterogeneous.
 The basketball players have a markedly difference distribution of heights that school children!

-In linear regression, the homogeneity assumption is that the distribution of the errors are uniform.
+In linear regression, the homogeneity assumption is that the distribution of the errors is uniform.
 Violations would include errors changing as the predictor increased, or several groups having very different noise in their measurements.

 This is an assumption we can examine, again with the residuals vs fitted plot.
 We're looking for either a blatant deviation from a mean of 0, or an